12Chao/myproject/README.md

-This is a repo to capstone project for Data Incubator
+This is a repo for some random projects or scripts